MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 <!-- LogOnAsBatchJob-Description-Begin -->
 <!-- Description-Source-DDF -->
-This security setting allows a user to be logged on by means of a batch-queue facility and is provided only for compatibility with older versions of Windows.
+This security setting allows a user to be logged-on by means of a batch-queue facility and is provided only for compatibility with older versions of Windows.
 For example, when a user submits a job by means of the task scheduler, the task scheduler logs that user on as a batch user rather than as an interactive user.
 <!-- LogOnAsBatchJob-Description-End -->

 <!-- LogOnAsBatchJob-Editable-Begin -->